DeepApps91/Kindai-OCR/README.md

 - run the following script to recognize images:
 `python test.py`
 - The recognized text transcription is in ./data/result.xml and the result images are in ./data/result/
-- If you may have to check the path to Japanese font for correct visualization results.
+- If you may have to check the path to Japanese font in test.py for correct visualization results.
     `fontPIL = '/usr/share/fonts/truetype/fonts-japanese-gothic.ttf' # japanese font`